 Hack And Slash

-Diablo II has any monster with the 'Fire Enchanted' trait promptly cover a decent amount of the ground with themselves upon death.
+In Diablo II, any monster with the 'Fire Enchanted' trait promptly cover a decent amount of the ground with themselves upon death.
 This gets especially silly with the boss of the Flayer Dungeon, as you have to defeat him twice and has Fire Enchanted in both forms.
 Necromancers can do this to nearly any dead enemy with Raise Skeleton (Mage) or Corpse Explosion, as well.

 Some monsters also break into gibs upon a normal sword-bashing death.
 It's funny to cast the resurrection spell with a necromancer on them and watch the death animation play backwards.
 Gibs fly into the air and connect with each other, forming a fully functional undead monster.